 What are the Common Chords for a Tuned Baritone Uke?

-Here’s the common chords chart for the Baritone Uke (DGBE Tuning):
+Here’s the new (higher resolution) version of the common chords chart for the Baritone Uke (DGBE Tuning):

 If you’re familiar with guitar chords, you’ll notice the similarity with the baritone chord shapes to the highest 4 strings on the guitar.